dan-ftp/fusion-conclusion/_posts/2026-02-26-how-general-fusions-reactor-will-work-or-wont.md

 <figure>
   <img src="{{ '/content/images/2026/General_Fusion_steampunk.png' | relative_url }}"
      alt="General Fusion’s steampunk-looking liquid metal compression experiment.">
-  <figcaption>General Fusion’s steampunk-looking liquid metal compression experiment, from [Scientific American](https://www.scientificamerican.com/article/can-small-fusion-energy-start-ups-conquer-the-problems-that-killed-the-giants/).</figcaption>
+  <figcaption>General Fusion’s steampunk-looking liquid metal compression experiment, from <a href="https://www.scientificamerican.com/article/can-small-fusion-energy-start-ups-conquer-the-problems-that-killed-the-giants/">Scientific American</a>.</figcaption>
 </figure>

 Fortunately for this discussion, General Fusion has [published peer-reviewed articles](https://generalfusion.com/post/category/research-library/) on their experiments and their results as well as put out public information on their vision for how that translates to a fusion power plant.
 While some of the specifics have changed over the years, especially the target plasma, the basic concept has remained constant: Inject a stable plasma into the vortex created in the center of a spinning volume of liquid metal and use precisely-timed pistons to send a pulse through the liquid that compresses the plasma to fusion energy production conditions.
 This is the most [steampunk](https://en.wikipedia.org/wiki/Steampunk) fusion concept out there and, in my opinion, they missed the marketing opportunity to go hard into the steampunk aesthetic.